-We’ll start this tour with the morning Eurotunnel crossing to Calais.
+We’ll start this fantastic Dolomites, Lake Garda and Tuscany guided motorcycle tour with the morning Eurotunnel crossing to Calais.
 Then 100 or so miles on the motorway through France will get us quickly to Belgium.
-As we head towards the Ardennes Region, we’ll cross the borders between France and Belgium on several occasions.
+As we head towards the Ardennes Region, we’ll cross France as well as Belgium’s borders on several occasions.

-Our route will take us through Philippeville, Bouillon and Givet.
-We can stop at any or all of these towns for lunch or drink.
+Also, our route will take us through Philippeville, Bouillon and Givet.
+We can stop at any or all of these towns for lunch or a drink.
 We usually stop at Givet for a bite to eat and a drink.
 The town is on the banks of the river Meuse on the French side, not far from the Belgian border.
-With its bridge over the river, pretty house fronts, hilltop citadel and fantastic roads all around it is a popular biking destination.
-There are several cafes and restaurants by the river, and the parking isn’t a problem.
+With its bridge over the river, pretty house fronts, hilltop citadel, and fantastic roads all around, it is a popular biking destination.
+There are several cafes and restaurants by the river, and also the parking isn’t a problem.

 What our customers say